Alastair Sim: Personal life and honours

 In 1948, Sim was elected Rector of the University of Edinburgh.
 He held the post until 1951; when he stood down he was made an honorary Doctor of Law.
 He was appointed CBE in 1953, and refused a knighthood in the early 1970s.
 An English Heritage blue plaque was unveiled in July 2008 at his former home at 8 Frognal Gardens, Hampstead, by his daughter Merlith McKendrick at a ceremony attended by George Cole.
 There is a plaque commemorating Sim's birth outside the Filmhouse Cinema in Lothian Road, Edinburgh.

-Sim died in 1976, aged 75, in London, from lung cancer.
-His widow Naomi died on 3 August 1999.
-She published a memoir, Skylark: Fifty Years with Alastair Sim in 1987.
+Sim died in 1976, aged 75, in London, from complications of lung cancer.
+His widow Naomi published a memoir, Dance and Skylark: Fifty Years with Alastair Sim in 1987.
+She died on 3 August 1999.